 Healing Depression & Bipolar Disorder Without Drugs: Inspiring Stories of Restoring Mental Health Through Natural Therapies, by Gracelyn Guyol

-Former public relations executive Guyol was determined to be free of psychiatric medication that caused dangerous side effects; that was the catalyst for this guide to the most effective natural remedies for depression and bipolar disorder.
+Former public relations executive Guyol was determined to be free of psychiatric medication that caused dangerous side effects, which led to the publication of this book .

-Highly detailed sections on frequently overlooked contributors to mental illness relate how many factors—low blood sugar; thyroid disease; allergies; vitamin, mineral and hormonal imbalances; Candida albicans; parasites; excess caffeine and sugar consumption; and environmental toxins—can cause or exacerbate mental illnesses and such conditions as autism, ADHD and autoimmune diseases.
+This details how many factors such as low blood sugar, thyroid disease, allergies, vitamin, mineral and hormonal imbalances, Candida albicans, parasites, excess caffeine and sugar consumption, and environmental toxins - can cause or exacerbate mental illnesses and such conditions as autism, ADHD and autoimmune diseases.
 Guyol describes now common alternatives... as well as those unfamiliar to many mainstream physicians...The focus is not only on treatment but on recovery.
+First person accounts, that is real-life stories are included.

 Overcoming Bipolar Disorder: A Comprehensive Workbook for Managing Your Symptoms and Achieving Your Life Goals, by Mark Bauer, Evette Ludman, Devra E. Greenwald, Amy M. Kilbourne